-Price Lake has it all (watch the video below).
-It's a memorable walk, in spring, summer or fall, when the water laps at the shore and views reach to Grandfather Mountain.
-It's also a wonderful place to paddle-just rent a canoe, rowboat, or new in 2013, a kayak, at the on-site rental facility that also sells bait and rents fishing tackle for anglers!In winter under deep snow, it makes a wonderful cross country ski tour (for beginners too).
-It winds through the lakeshore "A" loop of Price Lake Campground-easily one of the premier places on the Parkway to set up a tent (closed in winter).
+It's a memorable walk, in spring, summer, or fall when the water laps at the shore and views reach Grandfather Mountain.
+It's also a wonderful place to paddle - just rent a canoe, a kayak, or a stand-up paddleboard at the on-site rental facility!
+In winter under deep snow, it makes a wonderful cross-country ski tour (for beginners too).
+It winds through the lakeshore "A" loop of Price Lake Campground - easily one of the premier places on the Parkway to set up a tent (closed in winter).

 From here, around the lake to the Parkway, the trail is a woodsy and quiet walk around the longest arm of the lake.
 The trail turns right along the end of the lake and climbs a little through a rhododendron before descending back to the lakeshore.
 This prong of the lake constricts to a marshy area and the feeder stream of Laurel Creek.

-The trail turns left, crosses a small bridge at about 1.0 mile (where you might see evidence of beaver activity).
+The trail turns left and crosses a small bridge at about 1 mile (where you might see evidence of beaver activity).
 The path bears left again bound for the Parkway and the dam that impounds the lake.
 The trail has benches now and then, but there's one tucked down by the lakeshore at 1.2 miles.
 The views of Grandfather Mountain are particularly good along this eastern side of the lake.
 A variety of rocks reach into the water, enticing boaters to land and fishers to cast.

 The trail passes a large rock at 1.4 miles then undulates its way to steps down to the Parkway at 1.7 miles.
 Go left across the bridge over the dam through Price Lake Overlook, a popular fishing spot.
 Continue on a paved path on the roadside where a lakeside deck creates another wheelchair-accessible place to fish or catch a view.